Transmissions from Eville

-Transmissions from Eville (1994) is the first album by Acumen Nation.
-The original version was released under the name Acumen on Robot Records in 1994.
-The record was later re-released, in a significantly altered form, by Fifth Colvmn Records on February 14, 1995, then re-released again by Conscience Records on May 12, 1998.
+Transmissions from Eville is the debut studio album by the American industrial rock band Acumen Nation.
+The album was initially recorded to an 8-track tape and was released as a demo under the name Acumen on Robot Records in 1994.
+Later, the band was signed to Fifth Colvmn Records, and the album was re-recorded with production from Keith Auerbach and was released on February 14, 1995.
+The album was then re-released again by Conscience Records on May 12, 1998.